bhangu-creator/blind75/README.md

 # blind75
+Following is the purpose of this repo :
-all the code for Blind 75 will be added in this repo
+1. All the code for Blind 75 problems will be added inside this repo
+2. This repo is made for the purpose of tracking the progress of Blind 75 problems